parthsarkar17/tentative-coconut/paper-blogpost/post.md

 ## Qualitative analysis
 By presenting tracing and RC as duals, the authors introduce a novel mental model for approaching garbage collectors.
 Specifically, tracing operates on live objects (“matter”), while RC operates on dead objects (“anti-matter”).
+Concretely, tracing initializes reference counts to 0 (an underestimate of the true count), *incrementing* them during graph traversal until they reach the true count.
+On the other hand, RC initializes reference counts to an overestimate of the true count, *decrementing* them during graph traversal until they reach the true count (ignoring cycles).
+(With RC, we start with an overestimate since we count in-edges from objects that are no longer live.)

-Tracing initializes reference counts to 0 (an underestimate of the true count), incrementing them during graph traversal until they reach the true count.
-On the other hand, RC initializes reference counts to an overestimate of the true count, decrementing them during graph traversal until they reach the true count (ignoring cycles).
+In addition, the authors formulate garbage collection as a fix-point problem, and they demonstrate that tracing computes the *least* fix point, while RC computes the *greatest* fix point, with their set difference being cyclic garbage.

-The authors also identify several key characteristics they use to describe each algorithm:
+The authors also identify several key characteristics of each algorithm:
 | | Tracing | RC |
 | --- | --- | --- |
 | Starting point | Roots | Anti-roots |